crazy-max/ghaction-xgo/README.md

 | `x`             | Bool    | `false`              | Prints the build commands as compilation progresses                                                                              |
 | `ldflags`       | String  |                      | Arguments to pass on each go tool link invocation                                                                                |

+## :warning: Limitation

+This action is only available for Linux [virtual environments](https://help.github.com/en/articles/virtual-environments-for-github-actions#supported-virtual-environments-and-hardware-resources).

 ## 🤝 How can I help ?

 All kinds of contributions are welcome :raised_hands:!<br />